Who Will Change My Light Bulbs?

 Locate Trusted Service Providers

 Preparing to age in place is about more than just home modifications.
-As we get older, our ability to do work around the house ourselves also may lessen.
-Household repairs, services, and ongoing maintenance are often overlooked in our retirement planning.
-We might need a helping hand to complete these activities.
+As clients get older, their ability to do work around the house themselves also may lessen.
+Household repairs, services, and ongoing maintenance are often overlooked in their retirement planning.
+They might need a helping hand to complete these activities.
 Locating the right local businesses that specialize in the services can be a key strategy in helping accomplish some of these daily activities.

-It’s important to factor the expense of these home assistance services into your financial plan.
+It’s important to factor the expense of these home assistance services into their financial plan.

 - House cleaning

 - Home maintenance & basic repairs